When a new baby comes into your care, your life is turned completely upside down.

 Because when a new parent is financially worse off in so many ways, we don't think we should be charging them a fee to look after their super when they aren't even going to be getting employer contributions in there (or at least not significant ones).

-So for all our existing and new members, when they are off work (or working less than 10 hours per week) in the year after a new child comes into their care, we will refund their membership fee for up to 12 months.
+So for all our existing and new members, when they are off work (or working less than 10 hours per week) in the year after a new child comes into their care, we will refund the dollar-based part of the Administration Fee for a maximum of 12 months.

 And note that's for all our existing members, regardless of gender.
 Because we are ALL FOR advancing the cause of a more flexible workplace culture that places as much value on the paternal relationship as the maternal one, and that challenges the notion that caring for babies is a job just for women.